degami/php-forms-api/README.md

  * Check the incoming request to see if form has been submitted.
 If this page request is the result of a submission then copy the values from the request into the form.
+ * Call any alter functions for this form_id.
  * Run any field processors defined to run before validation (preprocess).
  * Validate the form.
 If the form was not submitted fail validation without checking anything so the form displays for the first time.
 If this request